Belgium

 Public Holidays

-Belgium observes 10 national holidays annually.
-Additional regional holidays may apply depending on the employee's work location.
+Notably, Belgium observes 10 national holidays annually.
+Furthermore, additional regional holidays may apply depending on the employee's work location.

 • New Year's Day (January 1)